nkimotou/BART-Summarizer/README.md

 -Pydantic package to import the BaseModel class for converting Python objects into usable JSON.

 -Uvicorn to be used alongside FastAPI to run the web application in the localhost.

+-Torch (pyTorch), Tensorflow, and Keras are required for the BART model to work.

 ***
 ## How to run this application locally
 **Step 1:** Download this repo as a zip file and unzip it in your desired location